Immune globulin (subcutaneous)

 Immune globulin subcutaneous is injected under the skin using an infusion pump.
 The medicine enters the body through a catheter placed under your skin.
 A healthcare provider may teach you how to properly use the medication by yourself.

 Immune globulin is sometimes given daily, and sometimes once every 1 to 2 weeks.
-Use immune globulin at regular intervals to keep a steady amount of the drug in your body at all times.
+Use this medicine at regular intervals to keep a steady amount of the drug in your body at all times.
 If you use this medication at home, keep a diary of the days and times you gave the injection and where you injected it on your body.

 Immune globulin must be given slowly, and you may need to use up to 8 different catheters to infuse this medicine into different body areas at the same time.
 Your healthcare provider will show you where on your body to inject immune globulin.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.